 Can I have my utility bill paid automatically out of my bank account each month?

 Is there a fee for requesting new service?

-When establishing a new account, a $50.00 Service Initiation fee will be assessed for each address and each meter.
+A $50.00 Service Initiation fee will be assessed for each address and each meter.

 The Service Initiation Fee is waived for landlords who have registered the property with Utility Billing's Landlord Program.
 Note: The Landlord Authorization Form must be submitted prior to the establishment of the account in order to have the $50.00 Service Initiation fee waived.